 Ketamine - A Brief History, its Uses, and Possible Future

-In the 1950’s doctors were trying to create or find a drug that would allow ‘ideal’ anaesthetic agents with analgesic properties to be performed in ways that would ease the pain of surgeries and other pain management situations.
-Originally PCP or (phencyclidine) was discovered by Parke-Davis and Company's laboratories in Detroit, Michigan, USA. and appeared to meet these criteria.
+In the 1950’s doctors and chemists were working to synthesize new anesthetic drugs with analgesic properties.
+Physicians needed a better way to reduce surgery pain and treat a variety of pain management situations.
+Originally PCP (phencyclidine) was discovered by Parke-Davis and Company's laboratories in Detroit, Michigan, USA. and appeared to meet these criteria.

-Although PCP was beneficial in providing analgesia in animals, some problems developed with the animals tested.
+Although PCP was effective at providing analgesia in animals, some problems developed with the animals tested.
 Muscle relaxation was poor, among other symptoms.
 It was the hope that human trials would prove more effective.
-PCP was given a trade name of Sernyl and started being used.
-Although Sernyl was proved to be a powerful anesthesia, there were many side effects of the use of the drug that proved to make the experience worse than with other drugs that have been used.
-Over time it was determined that the drug was not suitable for use.
+PCP was given the trade name of Sernyl and started being used on patients.
+Although Sernyl proved to be a powerful anesthesia, there were many side effects that proved undesirable and overall, patients experienced more adverse side effects than comparable medications.
+As a result, it was determined that the PCP was not suitable as an anesthetic with analgesic properties.

-In 1970's France, clinical trials for ketamine infusions began in France.
-The researchers found that ketamine was a potent analgesic but was comparatively less potent and considerably shorter duration of action than PCP.
-However one of the main side effects of ketamine was hallucinations, which was considered undesirable for clinical practice at the time.
-In the U.S., the FDA approved its use as a field anesthetic to Vietnam soldiers during the war.
+In the 1970s, clinical trials for ketamine infusions began in France.
+The researchers found that ketamine was a potent analgesic but was comparatively less potent and significantly shorter in duration than PCP.
+The researchers also noted that one of the main side effects of ketamine was hallucinations, which was considered undesirable for clinical practice at the time.
+In the U.S., the FDA approved ketamine’s use as a field anesthetic for soldiers during the Vietnam war.

-At the end of the 1970's due to abuse of the drug with psychedelic effects and introduction of other drugs like Propofol, Ketamine was then used less as a medical drug and therefore starting in 1978 onward, it became a Class III substance of the US Controlled Substances Act in 1999.
+As a result of ketamine's perceived abuse potential, psychedelic-like symptoms, and the introduction of other drugs like Propofol, ketamine was used less as a medical drug by the end of the 1970's.
+From 1978 onward, ketamine became a Class III substance under the US Controlled Substances Act in 1999.